 Negotiate a workable solution, if there is one.
-Ask the complainer what he or she wants done.
-Even better, ask how he or she would improve things.
+Ask the complainer what they want done.
+Even better, ask how they would improve things.

 Don’t join in a gripe session.
 While listening, you may be tempted to gripe, too.
 Don’t.
 The complainer may enjoy the company of another complainer.
 But that kind of attention will only bring you more grief.

-The final step in learning how to handle complaining employees is to simply ask the complainer to stop.
+Ask the complainer to stop.
 When the employee shows up in your office repeatedly with the same minor complaints, be firm.
-Point out what steps you’re taking to solve the problems and explain that continually complaining is wasting everyone’s time and energy.
-When the complainer spends more time complaining than working, say, “I have talked with you about this problem several times.
-You know it can’t be solved.
-The best thing you can do is get back to work.”
+Point out what steps you’re taking to solve the problems and explain that continually complaining doesn’t help the restaurant team overall.

 Recognize Actual Issues